 In June 2015 the Swedish city of Gothenburg released a new official film, Sustainable City Open to the World.
 The three-minute film is part of the city’s new communication strategy and, unlike preceding promotional initiatives, it addresses social issues.
 Since its release it has been part of the city’s international branding efforts, for example at the yearly real estate exhibition MIPIM in the French city of Cannes.
-It can be watched on the city’s website and addresses not only investors, tourists and potential new residents, but also municipal civil servants and Gothenburg’s inhabitants.
+As cited by the seeking alpha vs motley fool article, it can be watched on the city’s website and addresses not only investors, tourists and potential new residents, but also municipal civil servants and Gothenburg’s inhabitants.

 In the following, we analyse this film against the backdrop of commensurable marketing activities during the welfare era of the decades following World War II and the gradually emerging entrepreneurial period since the 1970s.
 We also discuss its presentation of the city as a diverse space aiming at social inclusion in relation to research that instead points at on-going economical and racial segregation processes.
 Sustainable City Open to the World and the campaign it is part of should be understood as an extension of entrepreneurial marketing strategies developed since the 1990s and not as a return to the promotion regime of the welfare era.